 In 2022 and 2021 the share-based payment expenses were recognised in the income statement of the Company and the Group within "Employee benefits expenses" as the fair value of share options.
 In 2022 and 2021 the Group recognized EUR 479 thousand and EUR 216 thousand of expenses from equity settled share-based payment transaction, respectively.
 In 2022 and 2021 on the Group level liability of EUR 116 thousand and EUR 368 thousand was reclassified to the share based payment reserve, respectively, when employees chose share option instead of cash alternative.
 In 2022 and 2021 the Group has recognised EUR 1,303 thousand and 1,247 EUR thousand from cash alternative of share based payment transaction.
 In 2022 the Company has recognised EUR 396 thousand of expenses and EUR 189 thousand as additional investment to consolidated subsidiaries.
-In 2021 the Company has recognised EUR 29 thousand of expenses and EUR 555 thousand as additional investment to consolidated subsidiaries around to EUR 378 thousand (2021: EUR 246 thousand).
+In 2021 the Company has recognised EUR 29 thousand of expenses and EUR 555 thousand as additional investment to consolidated subsidiaries The unrecognised liability from cash alternative of share-based payment arrangement for unvested service condition is amounted to EUR 378 thousand (2021: EUR 246 thousand).
 The unrecognised expenses from equity settled share-based payment transaction for unvested service condition is amounted to EUR 56 thousand (2021: EUR 153 thousand)